 Fungal infection of the mouth (thrush)

-Children born with HIV infection commonly have at least one episode of Pneumocystis jirovecii pneumonia (see Pneumonia in Immunocompromised People Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
+If infants or young children who become infected with HIV infection develop severe illness, called AIDS, they commonly have at least one episode of Pneumocystis jirovecii pneumonia (see Pneumonia in Immunocompromised People Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
 Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more ).
 This serious opportunistic infection can occur as early as 4 to 6 weeks of age but occurs mostly in infants 3 to 6 months of age who acquired HIV infection before or at birth.
 More than half of untreated children infected with HIV develop the pneumonia at some time.
 Pneumocystis pneumonia is a major cause of death among children and adults with AIDS.

-In a significant number of HIV-infected children, progressive brain damage prevents or delays developmental milestones, such as walking and talking.
+In a significant number of untreated children with HIV infection, progressive brain damage prevents or delays developmental milestones, such as walking and talking.
 These children also may have impaired intelligence and a head that is small in relation to their body size.
 Up to 20% of untreated infected children progressively lose social and language skills and muscle control.
 They may become partially paralyzed or unsteady on their feet, or their muscles may become somewhat rigid.

 Untreated children also commonly develop inflammation of the liver (hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
 Hepatitis can be Acute (short-lived) read more ) or inflammation of the kidneys (nephritis).
-Cancers are uncommon in children with AIDS, but non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers that develop in B or T cells (lymphocytes).
+Cancers are uncommon in children with AIDS, but non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers of types of white blood cell called lymphocytes.
 Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly... read more and lymphomas of the brain may occur somewhat more often than in uninfected children.
 Kaposi sarcoma Kaposi Sarcoma Kaposi sarcoma is a skin cancer that causes multiple flat pink, red, or purple patches or bumps on the skin.
 It is caused by human herpesvirus type 8 infection.
-One or a few spots may appear... read more , an AIDS-related cancer that affects the skin and internal organs, is common among HIV-infected adults but is very rare in HIV-infected children.
+One or a few spots may appear... read more , an AIDS-related cancer that affects the skin and internal organs, is common among adults infected with HIV but is very rare in children infected with HIV.

-With ART, children with HIV infection do not necessarily develop any symptoms of HIV infection.
 ART has significantly changed the way HIV infection manifests in children.
-Although bacterial pneumonia and other bacterial infections (such as bacteremia and recurring otitis media) occur slightly more often in HIV-infected children, opportunistic infections and growth failure are much less frequent than in the era before ART.
+ART is very effective and allows HIV infection to be managed as a chronic disease.
+With ART, children with HIV infection usually do not develop any symptoms of HIV infection.
+Although bacterial pneumonia and other bacterial infections (such as bacteremia and recurring otitis media) occur slightly more often in children with HIV infection, opportunistic infections and growth failure are rare.

-Although ART clearly lessens the effects of brain and spinal cord disorders, there seems to be an increased rate of behavioral, developmental, and cognitive problems in treated HIV-infected children.
-It is unclear whether these problems are caused by HIV infection itself, the drugs used to treat HIV, or other biologic, psychologic, and social factors that are common among HIV-infected children.
+Although ART clearly lessens the effects of brain and spinal cord disorders, there seems to be an increased rate of behavioral, developmental, and cognitive problems in treated children infected with HIV.
+It is unclear whether these problems are caused by HIV infection itself, the medications used to treat HIV, or other biologic, psychologic, and social factors that are common among children with HIV infection.

 Diagnosis of HIV Infection in Children